-The nuance is that there’s language in the tax regulations that says if a stockholder gives compensation to an employee, then that’s treated as if it were payment by the company.
+The nuance is that there’s language in the tax regulations that says if a stockholder gives compensation to an employee, then that’s treated as if it were payment from the company.
 So then the question is: In what circumstances is the stockholder paying compensation to employees?
-That's where it's a gray area.
+That’s where it’s a gray area.

 Oftentimes, there are other factors you can point to.
-In this instance, the stockholder has investing guidelines that says that it has to have at least X percent.
-It bought in the preferred round but it really wanted a lot more stock, and it would have bought it from the company, but the company wouldn't sell because the other stockholders didn't want that level of dilution.
+In this instance, the stockholder has investing guidelines that says that it has to have at least X%.
+It bought in the preferred round but it really wanted a lot more stock, and it would have bought it from the company, but the company wouldn’t sell because the other stockholders didn’t want that level of dilution.

 In that case, the auditor took the position that it was compensatory.
 We mustered a variety of arguments and convinced them that, in that instance, it was not compensatory.
 Each individual situation is looked at on its own.